NeuralSweta/Leetcode_Solutions/README.md

-# Leetcode_Solutions
+# Leetcode_Solutions DSA in Java
-Programs for basic concepts of DSA in python
+Solutions of Leetcode Problems.